-|SIT105||Critical Thinking and Problem Solving|
+|SIT105||Critical Thinking and Problem Solving for IT |

 |SIT223||Information Technology Professional Skills |

 Honours (Research) Units

-|SIT420||Honours - Information Technology (2cps)|
+|SIT420||Introduction to Information Technology Research (2cps)|

-|SIT421||Honours - Information Technology (2cps)|
+|SIT421||Honours Information Technology Coursework (2cps)|

-|SIT422||Honours - Information Technology (2cps)|
+|SIT422||Honours Information Technology Thesis A (2cps)|

-|SIT423||Honours - Information Technology (2cps)|
+|SIT423||Honours Information Technology Thesis B (2cps)|

 Note: SIT010 is a 0 credit point safety induction unit.